malva-ot/nomo/nomo-id-structures.md

 The string, tuple, map, and QRN types each have an empty value - a string with zero glyphs, a tuple with zero values, a map with zero key-value pairs, and a QRN with no defined parts.
 References do not allow an empty value (a reference key cannot be an empty string), although the target of a reference may be a null or empty value.

-As noted above, for two values to be considered the same they must have the same type and the same or compatible glyph sets.
-Therefore, even for the same glyph set, the empty string, empty tuple, and empty map are three distinct values.
-In addition, the null value has a different type and is therefore a distinct value which is not the same as any of the empty values of the string, tuple, or map types.
+Following the pattern of empty strings and names, any two empty values of the same type are always evaluated to be the same.

+### 5.5 Identifier-Value

+An **identifier-value** is defined as a subset of **value**, restricted to the following types:

+ - string
+ - name
+ - QRN
+ - reference

+A reference used as an identifier-value, whose fully expanded value is not a string, name, or QRN, is an invalid reference.

+### 5.6 Name-Value

+A **name-value** is defined as subset of **value**, restricted to the following types:

+ - string
+ - name
+ - reference

+A reference used as name-value, whose fully expanded value is not a string or name, is an invalid reference.

-### 5.5 Root values
+### 5.7 Root values

 In a free evaluation context any type of [**value**](#5-value) can be used as a root value by itself.

 Nomo **does** specifically define **names** and **QRNs** as the two value types that are intended to be used as identifiers.
 So when a root value is a QRN or a name, then Nomo defines this to represent an identifier -- a symbolic datum used to denote some other thing.

 When a root value is any other type, Nomo has no opinion about what this *means*.
-Nomo simply asserts that all six types of value are well defined and that it is mechanically valid to use or evaluate any of the six types by themselves.
+Nomo simply asserts that all six types of value are well defined and that it is mechanically valid to use, represent, or evaluate any of the six types by themselves.

-### 5.6 Numeric or other value semantics
+### 5.8 Numeric or other value semantics

 The tuple and map types allow for values that resemble general purpose data structures used in digital data storage, processing and exchange.
 That is not their purpose, and Nomo is not designed to be a universal data structure representation standard.